Allx92/Digitization-Playbook/test_docs/docs/Prelim_Setup/prelim_setup.md

     Digitization Team: Morning Routine Preparation

+    !!! note "Note"
-    > This document outlines the necessary steps followed by the Digitization Team to prepare their software and workspace for using the DT Versa Flatbed Scanner.
+        This document outlines the necessary steps followed by the Digitization Team to prepare their software and workspace for using the DT Versa Flatbed Scanner.

         <span style="color:#7CD2FD "> **NOTE**: Any additional changes to this file will be in colored in **blue text**.</span>

     ## General Workspace Preparation
     1. **Check in Bags**: Ensure all personal belongings are stored securely.